 Step 1: Look over your homeschool day and write down the activities you want your children to accomplish.
 It’s going to look different for each age group, so be sure to account for that.
 Trust me, this changes often, so don’t fret over getting it “just right.”

-Step 2: Download your copy of the Portfolio Pack.
+Step 2: Download your copy of the Student Lesson and Planner.
 Then click each subject area space to add your own subjects for each child.
 If you choose the “save as” option and rename the file for each of your kids, you can come back and edit their form anytime.
 This makes it easy to add or subtract a subject when needed.
 Of course, the good old “cross it out” method is used around here sometimes, too!
 (You will find a tutorial video for editing on this page.)

 Step 3: Print and enjoy.
 I try to print my sheets on Sunday nights.
 I don’t print them too far in advance, because I want the freedom to change things as needed.
 I 3-hole punch them and put them in the front of each child’s notebook, so it’s ready for the week.
 I actually set out the notebooks each night before I got to bed.
 It’s part of my routine so they can get started on their habits right away when they get up.